F-Stack/f-stack/dpdk/doc/guides/cryptodevs/scheduler.rst

    For pure small packet size (64 bytes) traffic however the multi-core mode is not an optimal solution, as it doesn't give significant per-core performance improvement.
    For mixed traffic (IMIX) the optimal number of worker cores is around 2-3.
-   For large packets (1.5 Kbytes) scheduler shows linear scaling in performance up to eight cores.
+   For large packets (1.5 kbytes) scheduler shows linear scaling in performance up to eight cores.
    Each worker uses its own slave cryptodev.
 Only software cryptodevs are supported.
 Only the same type of cryptodevs should be used concurrently.